-Install a public toilet around the Patawalonga Lake to help attract more people to use the facilities in the area.
+Install a public toilet around the Patawalonga Lake for existing users and to help attract more people to use the facilities in the area.

-Seacliff-Brighton Yacht Club to upgrade change rooms - \$500,000
+Brighton and Seacliff Yacht Club to upgrade change rooms - \$500,000

 Subject to Club, grant or other partner funding, this amount would cover improvements to the showers, toilets, change rooms and Disability Discrimination Act (DDA) compliant toilets, enabling better quality facilities that are appropriate for mixed ages as well as the public.